Research-Based Program for Autism

 What insurance does Goal Point Behavior Group accept?

-Medicaid, BlueCross BlueShield, CareSource, Amerigroup, PeachState Health Plan, WellCare, Humana and Tricare.
+United Healthcare, Humana, Cigna, Medicaid, BlueCross BlueShield, CareSource, Amerigroup, PeachState Health Plan, and WellCare Health Plans.

 What services are provided?